Involved Source Files Package typeparams contains common utilities for writing tools that

 normalization.

-IsTypeParam reports whether t is a type parameter.
+IsTypeParam reports whether t is a type parameter (or an alias of one).

 PackIndexExpr returns an *ast.IndexExpr or *ast.IndexListExpr, depending on